State-by-state updates on demonstrations planned

 Following the deadly siege at the U.S. Capitol on Jan.
 6, legislative leaders have been in contact with the Oklahoma Department of Public Safety about enhanced security at the state Capitol.
 A spokeswoman for the department said she could not reveal details about enhanced security measures, but said the agency is closely monitoring national and state activities.

+He said Jan.
+13 that « based on the briefing DPS provided, the Speaker believes the public and those who work in this building should be safe.
+There are no plans to close the building at this time. »

-State legislators and state employees have been advised to steer clear of the state Capitol building this weekend after law enforcement officials warned local protests could be possible across the country.
+And even though state legislators and state employees have been advised to steer clear of the state Capitol building this weekend, the State House was largely quiet.

-« You have likely seen the news reports about the FBI bulletin and warnings that armed protests are possible at the U.S. Capitol and state capitols across the nation, » Oklahoma Senate Chief Operating Officer Arnella Karges wrote in an email. « Due to these warnings, federal, state and local law enforcement are preparing for such a possibility of protests at the Oklahoma state Capitol. »
+There was a small prayer gathering in the parking lot, and cars passed by to see what was happening, reported The Duncan Banner.

 – Carmen Forman, The Oklahoman

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday